Accrual

 Earned Value Management is a method that compares the value of work actually completed against what was planned and what it cost, to measure schedule and cost performance objectively.

-EVM turns "are we on track?" into two ratios — SPI (schedule) and CPI (cost) — and a forecast (EAC). tectm computes them from the cost-loaded program and the site diary.
+EVM turns "are we on track?" into two ratios: SPI (schedule) and CPI (cost). tectm computes them from the cost-loaded program and the site diary.
+The forecast is a separate question: it is the program loading itself, never a performance-adjusted projection of spend.

 Engaged contractor

-The party you hire under a downward contract — money flows out to them.
+The party you hire under a cost contract, so money flows out to them.
 In traditional construction terminology this was called a "subcontractor".

 Float